mmiddleton/mmiddleton-fish546/Readme.md

 ##Repository Structure
 `analyses/`
 - contains all output files from analyses performed on my data.
-Each analysis is in a separate folder named for the type of analysis performed and date it was performed on.
-If multiple analyses of the same type were performed each one is numbered for the order it was performed in (1, 2, 3, etc.).
-The `Trim_Galore` files contain a `.txt` document with the run parameters for that particular analysis, these are also included in the notebook entry for that analysis.
+	- `FastQC` - contains the zipped output from my `FastQC` run and the run parameters
+	- `TrimGalore` - Four different runs (1,2,3,4) each containing the zipped output from the `TrimGalore` run, the trimming report (`.txt`) and the run parameters
+	- `Bismark`
+		- `bismark/` directory - contains the summary report from the alignment step of `Bismark` [also contains the `.bam` file which is the output of the alignment step, however, this is not synced to my repository due to size]
+		- `bismark_methylation_extractor/` directory - contains the summary report from the methylation extractor step of `Bismark`
-- contains a file called 'Software_documentation_on_Mac` which documents the operating system these analyses were performed on, versions of software used, and how that software was downloaded
+- contains a file called `Software_documentation_on_Mac` which documents the operating system these analyses were performed on, versions of software used, and how that software was downloaded

 `data/`
 - `fastq` data file (not synced to my repository due to size)
 - `README.md` describing the sample, sample preparation, and how the data was obtained

 `images/`
-- contains images from unzipped versions of the `FASTQC` output files, quick links to each image are available [here](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/images/README.md)
+- contains images from unzipped versions of the `FASTQC` output files, quick links to each image are available in the [README](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/images/README.md)
-- contains images included in the `Bismark_notebook.md` file found [here](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/notebooks/Bismark_notebook.md)
+- contains images included in the [Bismark_failures_notebook](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/notebooks/Bismark_failures_notebook.md) and [Bismark_success_notebook](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/notebooks/Bismark_success_notebook.md) files

 `notebooks/`
 - contains `.ipynb` checkpoints (not synced to my repository)
-- contains documentation showing how analyses were performed
+- contains documentation showing how analyses were performed, see [README](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/notebooks/README.md) for a brief description of each notebook

 `quiz_exercises/`
 - `Week3_images/`